 Does coconut water provide any health benefits?

 Coconut water has become on-trend in recent years with word spreading, much of it from marketing in the United States, that it's a good rehydration drink after exercise or an illness.
-In fact, sales of coconut water in Europe have quintupled from 2009 to 2011.
 However, there is little scientific evidence that coconut water provides much in the way of health benefits.